 - Something Sweet: chickpea banana and chocolate slice

-- Choc chip cookies: Healthy Chocolate Chip Cookies
+- Choc chip cookies: Chickpea Cookies

 - Quick Lunch: 5 minute chopped chickpea salad

 - Dry chickpeas with a tea towel, dry them very well and kind of rough them up a bit so that their papery skins come off